andymbibart/andymbibart.github.io/README.md

 # 6. arrays.html
 # 7. fin.html

-# Added code files and the answers to each challenge separately
+# Added code files and the answers to each challenge separately in the 'codes and answers folder'
 # Ahoy!